History of Paris: Saint-Denis, Notre-Dame and the birth of the Gothic style

-The flourishing of religious architecture in Paris was largely the work of Suger, the abbot of Saint-Denis from 1122–1151 and an advisor to Kings Louis VI and Louis VII.
-He rebuilt the façade of the old Carolingian Basilica of Saint Denis, dividing it into three horizontal levels and three vertical sections to symbolize the Holy Trinity.
-Then, from 1140 to 1144, he rebuilt the rear of the church with a majestic and dramatic wall of stained glass windows that flooded the church with light.
-This style, which later was named Gothic, was copied by other Paris churches: the Priory of Saint-Martin-des-Champs, Saint-Pierre de Montmartre, and Saint-Germain-des-Prés, and quickly spread to England and Germany.

-An even more ambitious building project, a new cathedral for Paris, was begun by bishop Maurice de Sully in about 1160, and it continued for two centuries.
+The flourishing of religious architecture in Paris was largely the work of Suger, the abbot of Saint-Denis from 1122 to 1151 and an advisor to Kings Louis VI and Louis VII.
+He rebuilt the old Carolingian Basilica of Saint Denis, creating a dramatic wall of stained glass windows that flooded the church with light.
+This style, which later was named Gothic, was copied by other Paris churches and quickly spread to England and Germany.
+An even more ambitious building project, a new cathedral for Paris, was begun by bishop Maurice de Sully in about 1160 and continued for two centuries.
 The first stone of the choir of the cathedral of Notre Dame de Paris was laid in 1163, and the altar was consecrated in 1182.
-The façade was built between 1200 and 1225, and the two towers were built between 1225 and 1250.
-It was an immense structure, 125 metres long, with towers 63 meters high and seats for 1300 worshippers.
-The plan of the cathedral was copied on a smaller scale on the Left Bank of the Seine in the church of Saint-Julien-le-Pauvre.

 In the 13th century, King Louis IX (r.
 1226–1270), known to history as "Saint Louis", built the Sainte-Chapelle, a masterpiece of Gothic architecture, especially to house relics from the crucifixion of Christ.
 Built between 1241 and 1248, it has the oldest stained glass windows preserved in Paris.
-At the same time that the Saint-Chapelle was built, the great stained glass rose windows, eighteen meters high, were added to the transept of the cathedral.
+At the same time that the Saint-Chapelle was built, the great stained glass rose windows were added to the transept of the cathedral.